Configuration Space BPHZ Renormalization on Analytic Spacetimes: Conclusions

 \section{Conclusions}

 In the present work, the concept of BPHZ renormalization is extended to analytic spacetimes using the algebraic approach to perturbative quantum field theory.
-We shall describe how the construction in configuration space arises naturally maintaining contact to the notions of the origianl works.\\ First, the larger class of spacetime geometries does generally not admit a global treatment in momentum space so that all arguments are formulated entirely in configuration space.
+We shall describe how the construction in configuration space arises naturally maintaining contact to the notions of the original works.\\ First, the larger class of spacetime geometries does generally not admit a global treatment in momentum space so that all arguments are formulated entirely in configuration space.
 The change in fundamental variables, from momentum flow through edges of Feynman graphs to loci of vertices in spacetime, amends the problem under consideration to local integrability or existence of generalized convolutions in small regions of spacetime.
 Therefore Theorem \ref{th:Convergence} is formulated only for geodesically convex regions, which is indeed sufficient to solve the extension problem connected to renormalization.
 However, it may be extended to the whole spacetime by a partition of unity argument \cite{Moretti:2001qh} or reformulated using quasifree states, which admit a definition of correlation functions in terms of Feynman graphs on the whole spacetime.
-In general, the issue of scheme-compatible states, for instance thermal equilibrium states \cite{Fredenhagen:2013cna}, is left for future research and might require a generalized notion of Feynman graphs, for instance $\De$-complexes of higher dimension \cite{hatcher2002algebraic}, in the latter case. \\ Second, our construction holds not only for quantum fields with positive but also vanishing mass, which contradicts the findings of BPHZ and BPHZL renormalization in momentum space if the all three methods would be related by Fourier transformation on the level of the forest formula.
+In general, the issue of scheme-compatible states, for instance thermal equilibrium states \cite{Fredenhagen:2013cna}, is left for future research and might require a generalized notion of Feynman graphs, for instance $\De$-complexes of higher dimension \cite{hatcher2002algebraic}, in the latter case. \\ Second, our construction is agnostic towards a mass parameters of quantum fields.
+Comparing this to the findings of BPHZ and BPHZL renormalization in momentum space, it is impossible the all three methods are related by Fourier transformation on the level of the forest formula.
 Recall that the modification of the BPHZ method was required if massless fields were present, so that we could expect to establish a relation only to one if any momentum space approach.
-Indeed, we show that our prescription can be transfered (up to combinatorial factors) into the BPHZ momentum space method for positive masses and the BPHZL approach does not define a renormalization scheme in configuration space after inverse Fourier transformation of the forest formula.
-We remark that this does not pose a contradiction regarding the equivalence of renormalization schemes, but expresses just that prescriptions are tailored according to the conditions at hand.\\ Finally, choosing the subtraction point with edge set weighted coordinates over the subtraction point with uniformly weighted coordinates shows its relevance in the derivation of normal products and Zimmermann identities \cite{Pottel:2017cc}.
+Indeed, we show that our prescription can be transferred (up to combinatorial factors) into the BPHZ momentum space method for positive masses.
+In contrast, the BPHZL approach does not define a renormalization scheme in configuration space after inverse Fourier transformation of the forest formula.
+We remark that this does not pose a contradiction regarding the equivalence of renormalization schemes, but expresses just that prescriptions are tailored according to the conditions at hand.
+In fact, we shall view the treatment of massive and massless quantum fields on equal footing as a benefit of the configuration space approach.\\ Finally, choosing the subtraction point with edge set weighted coordinates over the subtraction point with uniformly weighted coordinates shows its relevance in the derivation of normal products and Zimmermann identities \cite{Pottel:2017cc}.
 Namely, the properties first come into play, where non-trivial manipulations of the graphs are performed so that the renormalization scheme can be proved and the relation to the momentum space method can be established using either definition.
 However, the coincidence limit of vertices in graphs can only be described by the edge set weighted version.